nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2021-07-11-systemverilog-oop-polymorphism.md

 ---

 # What to know about polymorphism in SystemVerilog
-Polymorphism is one of very crucial concepts of any OPP languages.
+Polymorphism is one of very crucial concepts of any OOP languages.
 Since SystemVerilog is an OOP, it is important for us to understand this.
 {: .fs-5 .fw-500 }

 ---